aeoranday/50l-analysis/sum-all/README.md

 $ python sum_all.py --help
 usage: sum_all.py [-h] [--tqdm] [--abs] [--savetype SAVETYPE] [--debug] [--ped-est {median,mean,mode}] filename

-Sum non-cosmic events, plot the resulting heatmap, and save this array.
+Sum all events in a dataset and plot as a heatmap.

 positional arguments:
   filename              Absolute path of file to process.
 Must be an HDF5 data file.